The Husqvarna 372 XP is the go-to chainsaw for thousands of chainsaw fans.

 The 372XP is great for clearing land, and it can happily go all day.
 It’s a big step up from the Husqvarna Rancher series of chainsaws, which includes the 450, 455, 460, and 465.

-It’s listed as good for use as a professional bucking chainsaw through to use as a professional felling chainsaw.
+It’s listed as good for use as a professional bucking chainsaw and as a professional felling chainsaw.
 It is comparable to the Husqvarna 560 XP or the 576 XP chainsaw.

-It’s not designed for arborist climbing work as it’s usually sold with anything from a 20-inch to a 28-inch bar, making a slightly too big for those types of applications.
+It’s not designed for arborist climbing work as it’s usually sold with anything from a 20-inch to a 28-inch bar, making it slightly too big for those types of applications.

 Exact specs can vary depending on the date and place of manufacture, so double-check the SKU of the saw you’re planning to buy.
 Above are the standard specs for the 2023 372 XP X-TORQ Chainsaw.